Skip to main content

 • Slack — a DM is sent to the assigned technician (where Slack is connected)

 Technicians can approve or deny directly from those channels.
-You do not need to open the Rallied.ai dashboard.
+You don’t need to open Rallied.

 Available integrations